danielperna84/custom_homematic/README.md

 The `ERROR*` parameters are evaluated for this event type in the backend.

 ## Additional information

+### How can a device be removed from Home Assistant

+Go to the devices page of the integration and select a device.
+Click the three-dot menu at the button and press Delete.
+This will only delete the device from Home Assistant and not from the CCU.

 ### What is the meaning of `XmlRPC-Server received no events`?